-- gebirge Mountains (North-Eastern Bavaria, Germany).
-The site is also a FLUXNET site (DE-Bay, Baldocchi et al., 2001), where CO2 flux measurements above a dense spruce forest have been conducted since 1996.
-Detailed information about the site can be found in Gerstberger et al. (2004), as well as in Staudt and Foken (2007).
-The research site is dominated by Norway Spruce trees of 27 m canopy height (as of the second second - 20 2011).
-On 18 January 2007, the "hurricane like" low pressure system "Kyrill" destroyed large areas of the dense spruce forest, including areas close to the research site (in a southerly direction).
-Meanwhile, the clearing's vegetation is similar to the understorey of the forest: grass, fern, bushes (mainly blueberries), young spruces (1-2 m), and deadwood.
-The scientific focus of EGER IOP3 were diel cycles of energy, water, and - trace gases of the soil-vegetation-atmosphere-boundary-layer system of this disturbed forest ecosystem.
+to the understorey of the forest: grass, fern, bushes (mainly blueberries), young spruces (1-2 m), and deadwood.
+The scientific focus of EGER IOP3 were diel cycles of energy, water and trace gases of the soil-vegetation-atmosphere-boundary-layer system of this disturbed forest ecosystem.
 To investigate the forest edge's impact on the exchange processes, turbulence flux tower measurements were performed at the clearing, at the forest edge, and within and above the forest (see Fig. 2; more details in Serafimovich et al., 2011).

 In addition to these locally fixed towers, the 150 m long measuring track of the HMMS was built in a NNE to SSW direction, perpendicular to the forest edge (75 m in the forest and the clearing, respectively).
-The track is marked by the dotted line (labelled "HMMS") in Fig. 2.
-The elevation difference between start (forest) and end (clearing)

-- 5 point of the HMMS track was approx. $-8 \text{ m} (-5\%, \text{ or } -3^\circ)$.
-Applying a sampling frequency of 1 Hz, the HMMS ran with a quasi-constant speed of 0.5 ms^{-1} approx. one meter above ground.
-The HMMS was usually started in the forest, where the O3 concentration was continuously monitored by the O3 monitor Thermo Instruments, model 49i (see Fig. 2, label "49i").
-For a complete reverse run (300 m; forest-clearing-forest) the HMMS needed approx. 10 min. - Taking into account appropriate weather conditions and the main project issues, almost 250 h of data were collected during various day- and night time periods within the 6 weeks of EGER IOP3.
+The track is marked by the dotted line (labelled HMMS) in Fig. 2.
+The elevation difference between start (forest) and end (clearing) point of the HMMS track was approx. $-8 \text{ m} (-5\%, \text{ or } -3^\circ)$.
+Applying a sampling frequency of 1 Hz, the HMMS ran with a quasi-constant speed of 0.5 m s^{-1} approx. 1 m above ground.
+The HMMS was usually started in the forest, where the O3 concentration was continuously monitored by the O3 monitor Thermo Instruments, model 49i (see Fig. 2, label

+"49i").
+For a complete reverse run (300 m; forest-clearing-forest) the HMMS needed approx. 10 min.

+Taking into account appropriate weather conditions and the main project issues, almost 250 h of data were collected during various daytime and night-time periods within the 6 weeks of EGER IOP3.